 After his studies at École Polytechnique (X11) where he followed the Network/Security track, Yoann Desmouceaux completed his MSc in Advanced Computing at Imperial College London.
 His Master’s research focused on bringing zero-copy deserialization capabilities to a userland TCP stack

-Dr. Desmouceaux obtained his PhD at Ecole Polytechnique, in collaboration with Cisco France, on the topic high-performance networking, IPv6-centric protocols and protocol verification.
+Dr. Desmouceaux obtained his PhD at Ecole Polytechnique, under supervision by Thomas Clausen, in collaboration with Cisco France, on the topic high-performance networking, IPv6-centric protocols and protocol verification.

 W. Mark Townsley

 Professeur Charge de Cours, Cisco Fellow & Vice President